 This can be done in a few ways:

-- Arrange your own student teaching opportunities and have your supervisor sign off on the time you observed or practice taught.
+- Arrange your own student teaching opportunities and have your supervisor sign off on the time you observed or practiced teaching.

 - Participate in a 1-2 day intensive training with the TEFL program

 - Participate in many shorter teaching sessions over several weeks with an onsite TEFL program

 - Volunteer as a tutor or as an intern through your TEFL program

 6. Are There Volunteer or Internship Programs Available

 If you’re brand new to teaching, you might want to get some experience in the field before applying to your first job abroad.
 Some companies offer volunteer opportunities or internship programs to help you make this happen.

 Take a look at the internships and volunteer placements offered by different companies.

 See if any take place in a region where you would like to teach.
 This experience onsite can help your application stand out and could result in valuable connections for later on.

 For the most part, there aren’t strict requirements to enroll in a TEFL course.